Add Math Equations to PowerPoint Presentations in C#

 mathParagraph.Add(new MathBlock(fraction));

-Each mathematical element is represented by some class that implements the IMathElement interface.
-This interface provides a lot of methods for easily creating mathematical expressions.
-You can create a fairly complex mathematical expression with a single line of code.
+Each mathematical element is represented by a class that implements the IMathElement interface.
+This interface provides numerous methods to easily create mathematical expressions, enabling you to construct fairly complex equations with just a single line of code.
 For example, the Pythagorean theorem would look like this:

 var mathBlock = new MathematicalText("c")